dawsh2/mmbt/src/indicators/README.md

 5. **Consider window effects**: Be aware of lookback window effects when combining multiple indicators

 6. **Watch for edge cases**: Handle zeros and edge cases appropriately, especially for ratio-based indicators

+7. **Ensure consistent array lengths**: When using multiple indicators, ensure you're comparing values at the same index position, accounting for different lookback periods

+8. **Test with small datasets first**: Verify calculation correctness with small datasets before scaling to larger ones

+9. **Use np.nan for missing data**: Rather than zeros, use np.nan to represent missing or invalid data points

+10. **Document indicator combinations**: When creating composite indicators or strategies, document the rationale and interpretation